solidshadw/IT429/setupProxmoxVanillaTemplates.md

 We will need some templates on Proxmox.
 We will use the cloud images and then create templates from them.

-#### KEEP IN MIND:
+> [!NOTE]
-- Any username, password, ssh keys, and IPs that you set in the cloud init, will be used for future templates.
+> Any username, password, ssh keys, and IPs that you set in the cloud init, will be used for future templates.
+> You will have to clean up your template if you decide to spin up the vm and add some tools
-- Please follow step by step and READ carefully
+> Please follow step by step and READ carefully

 ## Setup Terraform User